tenchi-security/zanshin-cli/README.rst

    not to be onboarded [default: ]
 -  ``--boto3-profile TEXT``: Boto3 profile name to use for Onboard AWS Account [default: default]
+-  ``--no-boto3-profile TEXT``: Won't use a boto3 profile.
+Useful if using Zanshin CLI on EC2 instances or Lambdas [default: False]
 -  ``--aws-role-name TEXT``: Name of AWS role that allow access from Management Account to Member accounts [default:
    OrganizationAccountAccessRole]